Best Headphone Systems for PC Gaming

 Best Speaker System

-For speakers, you can use the Bifrost or NFB-12, with its one set of L/R RCA outputs, to output to any system (directly to a 2.0 system, receiver, preamp, amp, etc).
+For speakers, you can use the DAC, with its set of L/R RCA outputs, to output to any system (directly to a 2.0 system, receiver, preamp, amp, etc).
 A good 2.0 or 2.1 system (2 speakers, subwoofer optional) is great, even for imaging, immersion, and surround.
 A quality 2.0 speaker system is always better than a cheap 5 or 7 speaker system.
 Headphones are good in that you can get amazing fidelity for a low cost, but the richness and sheer listening pleasure of speakers cannot be bested by a headphone.

 [Powered Speakers] (All-In-One Solution without big bass)